 4. Genetics Can Cause a Goldfish to Turn Black.

 Where did you get your Goldfish?
 Did you buy it from a pet store or do you stock your home aquarium with purebred fish species bought from an official breeder?
 This could really make all of the difference.
-Buying purebred pets is not only something that is practiced by cat, dog, and horse lovers.
+Buying purebred pets is not only something that is practiced by a cat, dog, and horse lovers.
 Breeding works much the same with fish.
 When you buy a Goldfish with a guaranteed color from a reputable breeder, your pet should remain consistently the expected color.
 However, if you opt to buy a fish that is potentially a mixed breed (this happens when you buy Goldfish from regular pet shops), then you might buy a fish that has the genes in it to turn black.
 If a Goldfish is going to experience a color change, this will usually happen within the first year of life, but it can happen at a later stage too.
 In most instances, the entire fish does not turn black.
-Instead the fish gets darker or black patches develop all over it.
+Instead, the fish gets darker or black patches to develop all over it.

 There really is not anything you can do if your fish is turning black because of genetics.